Methode Electronics (NYSE:MEI) Releases FY 2022 Earnings Guidance

+Separately, Robert W. Baird set a $47.97 price objective on shares of Methode Electronics and gave the company a hold rating in a research note on Wednesday.

-In other Methode Electronics news, VP Anil Shetty sold 5,000 shares of the business’s stock in a transaction dated Wednesday, June 30th.
-The stock was sold at an average price of $49.08, for a total transaction of $245,400.00.
-Following the transaction, the vice president now owns 96,000 shares in the company, valued at $4,711,680.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other news, VP Anil Shetty sold 5,000 shares of the business’s stock in a transaction dated Wednesday, June 30th.
+The shares were sold at an average price of $49.08, for a total transaction of $245,400.00.
+Following the transaction, the vice president now owns 96,000 shares in the company, valued at approximately $4,711,680.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Also, COO Joseph Elias Khoury sold 9,500 shares of the business’s stock in a transaction dated Tuesday, June 29th.
-The stock was sold at an average price of $48.08, for a total value of $456,760.00.
+The stock was sold at an average price of $48.08, for a total transaction of $456,760.00.
 Following the transaction, the chief operating officer now owns 439,920 shares in the company, valued at approximately $21,151,353.60.
 The disclosure for this sale can be found here.
-Insiders sold 15,500 shares of company stock worth $751,460 in the last quarter.
-3.20% of the stock is owned by insiders.
+Insiders sold a total of 15,500 shares of company stock worth $751,460 in the last quarter.
+Insiders own 3.20% of the company’s stock.

 Methode Electronics, Inc designs, manufactures, and markets component and subsystem devices worldwide.
 It operates through four segments: Automotive, Industrial, Interface, and Medical.
 The Automotive segment supplies electronic and electro-mechanical devices, and related products to automobile original equipment manufacturers directly or through their tiered suppliers.